DanTeegan/JSON/README.md

 # Here we are importing the Json file
 import json

-# Encoding from the dictionary and writing Json file
+# Encoding/WRITING from the dictionary and writing Json file
 car_data = {"name": "Tesla", "engine": "electric"} # Dictionary

 # This will print the dictionary